 My Italian neighbour, Gianni, sampled this double-layer cake and with hands held high he looked at me and said, “Mama mia!”.
-This cake is delicious.
+This cake is moist and delicious.
 It also makes a great birthday cake.

 As mentioned in a previous post, this is the third dessert with cashew paste.
 I made this carrot cake from on an old recipe that I used to make many years ago in Canada.
 However, I have substituted the ingredients with healthier alternatives.
 I know, I’ve done this before and I’ll do it again.